-Overall, approximately 6.4 percent of households in Parlier are considered overcrowded, a similar proportion as the percentage of overcrowding in Fresno County as a whole (6.1 percent).
-However, an additional 6.3 percent of Parlier households are considered severely overcrowded, which is notably higher than the 3.6 percent of households in Fresno County in this category.
-Renter households in Parlier experience overcrowding at twice the rate (8.1 percent) of homeowners (4.0 percent), but experience severe overcrowding at a slightly lower rate, with 6.0 percent of renters considered severely overcrowded compared to 6.9 percent of homeowners.
+Overall, approximately 6.0 percent of households in Fowler are considered overcrowded, nearly identical to the percentage of overcrowding in Fresno County as a whole (6.1 percent).
+In addition, approximately 2.3 percent of households in Fowler report being severely overcrowded, compared to 3.6 percent of households in Fresno County.
+However, overcrowding is significantly higher among renters in Fowler, of whom, 9.8 percent are overcrowded, than among homeowners, of whom, 2.7 percent are overcrowded.